Prag8855/aab/content/guides/german-work-visa.md

 ### Step 6: Convert your temporary visa to a [residence permit](/glossary/Aufenthaltstitel)

 Your temporary visa is usually valid for 6 months.
 You must go to the *[[Ausländerbehörde]]* and convert your temporary visa to a work visa or Blue Card.
+The *Ausländerbehörde* can ask to see your pay slips during your appointment.

 ## Required documents